Thirlan/ThirlanStellarisMPBalance/patch_notes.md

 ### Nerfs
  * Jump Drive:
-   * Prethoryn and Contingency can now spawn if Jump Drives researched.
-Jump drives also increase the odds of the crisis spawning sooner from 19% to 37%.
    * Range decreased by 25%
    * Jump drive penalty increased to -60% to weapons/movement from -50%
  * Disruptor level 1: Tech lasers level 3 and tech mass driver level 2 is a requirement
  * Anti-kitting:
-   * Artillery Combat Computer: 0% / 1% / 2% / 3% to weapon range and rate of fire from 5% / 10% / 15% / 20%
+   * Artillery Combat Computer: -5% to speed
-   * Armor: -2% / -2% / -2% /  -1% / -1% / 1% to evasion and speed
+   * Armor: -1% to speed
    * Afterburners: 15 / 30 power from 10 / 20 and 6 / 9 alloys from 4 / 6

 ### Boosts